 “Why should I have to compete with every other brown woman just because somebody says this is the amount of pie we’re willing to give you?
 I’m calling bull!”
 So says America Ferrera.
-You may recognize Ferrara from her starring role in the hit TV series “Ugly Betty,” where she made history as the first Latinx woman to win an Emmy for best leading actress in a comedy series.
-But what you may not know about is her instrumental role in advocating for women, immigrants, and Latinx people.
+You may recognize Ferrera from her starring role in the hit TV series “Ugly Betty,” where she made history as the first Latina to win an Emmy for outstanding lead actress in a comedy series.
+But what you may not know about is her instrumental role in advocating for women, immigrants, and Latine people.
 She founded and runs the advocacy organization Harness.

 “As a woman, as a Latina, I’ve always felt there’s a very narrow version of me that’s acceptable, that’s allowed to succeed.”

-First Latinx editor in chief of a major fashion magazine
+First Latine editor-in-chief of a major fashion magazine

 “I finally realized I brought something different to the table because of my background, because of my Latin American culture.
 That was a source of strength for me.”

 Co-founder of the United Farmworkers of America Union

 Dolores Huerta is an activist, feminist, and mother of 11 (!) who’s spent more than 60 years fighting for the rights of others — specifically migrant farmworkers.
 For Huerta, there was no question about getting involved: “I said, ‘This is wrong,’ because you saw how hard they were working, and yet they were not getting paid anything.”
 Like many women in history, her crucial role in the 1960s labor movement received little to no recognition, but that changed with the release of the movie “Dolores” in 2017.
 Today, Huerta lives out her coined slogan, “Sí se puede,” with her ongoing advocacy and work with agricultural communities.